 Title page should include paper title, author(s) full name and affiliation, corresponding author(s) names complete affiliation/address, along with phone, fax and email.

 The main text should begin on a separate page and should be divided into title page, abstract and the main text.
 The text may be subdivided further according to the areas to be discussed, which should be followed by the List of Abbreviations (if any), Conflict of Interest, Acknowledgements and Reference sections.
 For review, the manuscript should be divided into title page, abstract and the main text.
 The text may be subdivided further according to the areas to be discussed, which should be followed by the Acknowledgements and Reference sections.
 For Research Articles the manuscript should begin with the title page and abstract followed by the main text, which must be structured into separate sections as Introduction, Material and Methods, Results, Discussion, Conclusion, Conflict of Interest, Acknowledgements and References.
-The Review Article should mention any previous important reviews in the field and contain a comprehensive discussion starting with the general background of the field.
+The Review Article should mention any previous important recent and old reviews in the field and contain a comprehensive discussion starting with the general background of the field.
 It should then go on to discuss the salient features of recent developments.
 The authors should avoid presenting material which has already been published in a previous review.
 The authors are advised to present and discuss their observations in brief.
-The manuscript style must be uniform throughout the text and 10 pt Times New Roman font should be used.
+The manuscript style must be uniform throughout the text and 10 pt Times New Roman fonts should be used.
 The full term for an abbreviation should precede its first appearance in the text unless it is a standard unit of measurement.
 The reference numbers should be given in square brackets in the text.
 Italics should be used for Binomial names of organisms (Genus and Species), for emphasis and for unfamiliar words or phrases.
 Non-assimilated words from Latin or other languages should also be italicized e.g.per se, et al., etc.

 Binomial Names: (Relevant for only Biomedical Field)